 In tourist areas, you will definitely be approached often by people trying to sell you things and we hear that some of them are pick pockets although we never experienced that.

 Use reliable sources of information to make your decisions instead of TV or your friends that have never been there.
 The US Government has a travel advisory website.
 Other countries have the same service for their citizens.

 We stayed away from the Sinai desert and did not rent a car based on the advisory.

 As things can change, it’s always a good idea to purchase travel insurance in case you need to change your trip due to some unfortunate change.
-World Nomads is a great travel insurance plan that will cover you for trip cancellation or emergency medical expenses and they have 24 hour assistance when you need help.
+After 2020, I think we all know the benefits of travel insurance and how things can change quickly.